ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-5-1.md

-# Use of AI for Managing Stress and Improving Mental Health, Including Mindfulness Exercises and Cognitive-Behavioral Therapy Techniques

 Stress and mental health issues are common problems that affect many people today.
 Fortunately, artificial intelligence (AI) can be used to manage stress and improve mental health through a variety of techniques including mindfulness exercises and cognitive-behavioral therapy.